jg8481/go-language-rpa-tests/README.md

 - [Model-Based Tests using Graphwalker's visual .graphml files](https://graphwalker.github.io/), combined with Chaos Tests
 - Load Tests combined with Chaos Tests
 - Mutational Fuzz Tests combined with Model-Based Tests
-- Slack bots that report failures on all of the above
+- Slack-bots that report failures on all of the above
 - Listener Interface that monitors every test and performs actions during runtime

 This repository is a `collection of Go Language test tools` and strategies [enhanced with Robot Framework](https://robotframework.org/), an open source RPA (Robotic Process Automation) and generic automation framework.
 The goal is to demonstrate how these two sides can work together to form a more powerful test strategy than just one side by itself.
 Here is a list of the Go Language tools and components that are being utilized.
 The examples utilizing these components and tools can also be used without RPA for hands-on exploratory testing.